pearca/qi-aws-audit-lambda/README.md

 - The specific stream processes the payload and sends it over to AWS Elasticsearch under an Index
 - Kibana is used to interrogate into these indices for events

+### Qiactive
+- An example branch is in [assess-audit-logger-log-file](https://github.com/pearca/qiactive/compare/assess-audit-logger-log-file?expand=1)

 ## Local Setup